google/kotlin-fhir/README.md

     C -- compiler --> F[js target]
 ```

-The KMP FHIR library uses a Gradle binary plugin to automate the generation of Kotlin code directly
+The Kotlin FHIR library uses a Gradle binary plugin to automate the generation of Kotlin code
+directly
 from FHIR specification.
 This plugin uses [
 `kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization) library to parse and load
 FHIR resource `StructureDefinition`s into an in-memory representation, and then